An enquiry | Contents

-Given the yearning sincerity of the lyrics, it might seem unlikely – but is there perhaps an incongruously dark wordplay in Sky Blue and Black’s title/refrain.
-Blue and black – black and blue?
+Given the yearning sincerity of the lyrics, it might seem unlikely – but is there perhaps an incongruously dark wordplay in Sky Blue and Black’s title and refrain?
+‘Blue and black’ is only a reversal away from ‘black and blue‘.
 Could master wordsmith Browne have been unaware of that?

-Kennedy on Hannah
+JFK Jr on Hannah

 There are some useful sources of information out there:

-- The surprisingly (to me) in-depth October 1992 news report by US celebrity magazine People, published about a month after the event – hotly contested by Browne (in the interview listed below) as fake information – but stoutly defended by People as genuine
+- The surprisingly (to me) in-depth October 1992 news report by US celebrity magazine People, published about a month after the event – hotly contested by Browne (in the interview listed next) as fake information – but stoutly defended by People as genuine

 - A scan of the February 1994 interview with classy US film and music magazine US (not to be confused with its later trashy celeb mag version, US Weekly) nicely written by music journalist Fred Schruers, in which Browne opens up on the incident (albeit without saying what happened)